zerotoxicity/gTechAT/README.md

 #### Accessibility considerations

 With accessibility in mind, the frontend was designed with Chakra UI.
-It provides a range of inclusive components that enable users to interact with them using only a keyboard.
+It provides a range of inclusive components that enable users to interact with, using only a keyboard.
 The frontend is also responsive, allowing users to play the game even with different orientations.
 ARIA landmarks have been implemented to help users to skip over unnecessary information.